Caltech-IPAC/irsa-tutorials/tutorials/firefly/NEOWISE_light_curve_demo.md

 - Construct a TAP query to download the necessary data and visualize it via the web browser with an instantiated Firefly environment.
 - Plot light curves from NEOWISE data using the Firefly Python API.
-- Format cells containing tables, charts and images viewed in the client.
 - Overlay a catalog of data onto a HiPS image.

 +++